 Depending on the lump sum amount, the investors can decide the period over which they want to deploy the money via STP.
 Typically, the larger the amount, the longer the time period of STP.

-STP is a much better option than directly investing lump sum amount in mutual funds.
+STP is a much better option than directly investing lump sum amounts in mutual funds.
+Let us see a comparison of STP vs Lumpsum here-

 Investing a large amount of money in one go, in equity oriented mutual funds, can be risky.
 If you invest a lump sum, you could end up catching a high point of the equity markets.